Back to Home

 Bleeding

-Minor bleeding can occur after polyp removal and usually stops on its own.
-Significant bleeding requiring intervention occurs in about 0.1-0.6% of cases where polyps are removed.
-Risk is higher with larger polyps or if you take blood-thinning medications.
+Minor bleeding can happen after polyp removal.
+It usually stops on its own.
+Heavier bleeding that needs treatment happens in less than 1 in 200 cases.
+The risk is higher with larger polyps or if you take blood thinners.
 A small amount of blood in your first bowel movement after the procedure is normal.

 Rare